xiaobsh/TextWiz/README.md

 - Get the text in a line by line number.
 - to delete a specific line for which you give the line number.
 - Adds text on a specific line, pushing down the original content of the line and the content below it.
+- Get the formatted time string by using `TextWiz_GetTime("%Y-%m-%d %H:%M:%S")`.
+Please refer to the strftime() function for the available format control strings.

 ## License